-Conveniently located 6 bed farmhouse currently run as a B&B offering flexible living accommodation and extensive range of outbuildings.
-Substantial detached farmhouse, currently run as a B&B and suitable for dual occupancy.
-Rural yet accessible location with attractive gardens and grounds, together with substantial range of traditional outbuildings and potential for further development subject to PP.
+Substantial 6 bedroom farmhouse offering flexible living accommodation and extensive range of outbuildings.
+Rural yet accessible location with attractive gardens and grounds, together with a range of traditional outbuildings and potential for further development subject to PP.

 Backways Farmhouse is situated approximately 2 miles west of Wellington set well back from the main road and approached over a shared private lane.
 It enjoys a wonderful southerly aspect with views towards the Blackdown Hills and Wellington Monument.

 Wellington is within 2 miles, where an excellent range of shopping, recreational and scholastic facilities can be found.
 The County Town of Taunton is a further 7 miles east where a greater selection of facilities can be found.

 The M5 is easily accessible at junction 26 (3 miles) or junction 27 (6 miles) providing great links to Exeter and Cornwall to the south and Bristol and London to the north and east.
 There are regular rail services to London Paddington from either Taunton or Tiverton Parkway.
 Both Bristol and Exeter international airports are within easy access and provide a number of domestic and international flights.Description

 Backways Farmhouse comprises a substantial detached house which is currently run as a successful bed and breakfast establishment (www.backways.co.uk) The property is also ideally suited for dual occupancy due to the layout of the accommodation and two staircases.